hackclub/hackclub/workshops/dodge/README.md

 Just as we've done previously, we're going to be building this project in Repl.it.

-Go ahead and spin up an [HTML/CSS/JS Repl](https://repl.it/languages/html) before continuing.
+Go ahead and spin up a new [HTML repl](https://repl.it/languages/html) before continuing.

 ![](img/fresh.png)